-The amount of reduction depends on the material being used to make the crown, with porcelain requiring a more space than metal.
-With crowns, studies state that there is a 1 in 5 risk of the tooth requiring root canal treatment within the first 5-10yrs.
-This is greatly reduced if an onlay is opted for.
+The amount of reduction depends on the material being used to make the crown, with porcelain requiring more space than metal.
+With crowns, studies state that there is a 1 in 5 risks of the tooth requiring root canal treatment within the first 5-10yrs.
+This is greatly reduced if an Onlay is opted for.

 Before the treatment is undertaken we will assess the tooth and take x-rays as required.
-After the final restoration is fitted it is extremely important to maintain good hygiene and attend for regular check ups/hygiene visits to ensure it lasts as long as possible.< Back to Treatments
+After the final restoration is fitted it is extremely important to maintain good hygiene and attend regular check-ups/hygiene visits to ensure it lasts as long as possible.< Back to Treatments